WycL1/plsql_window_functions_29022_Wycliffe/README.md

 ![RIGHT JOIN Result](<img width="1920" height="1080" alt="Image" src="https://github.com/user-attachments/assets/2d188228-40ad-4fc4-b409-fb28ee4250cc" />)

 **Business Interpretation:**
-This query reveals 3 branches (Gicumbi, Kayonza, and Kirehe) that have processed zero transactions despite being operational.
-These underperforming branches may face challenges with customer acquisition, location accessibility, or local market competition.
-Management should investigate whether these branches need additional marketing support, staff training, or potential closure to optimize resources.
+This query describes  3 branches (Gicumbi, Kayonza, and Kirehe) that have   zero transactions despite being open and functioning.
+Management should dive in and have a look  whether these branches need additional  marketing support, staff training, or potential closure to optimize resources.

 ---